LaWebcapsule/directus9/directus/readme.md

 <p>&nbsp;</p>

 **This repository is a fork of the Directus 9.
-Directus 9 was under BSL license and so is this repository.
+Directus 9 was under GPLv3 license and so is this repository.
 As Directus 10 is now <i>a premium open-source software</i>, this repository aims to maintain a standard openSource version of Directus 9.
 This repository is not bound to the directus core team.**

 ## Scope of the fork